MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/introduction-omnichannel.md

 Omnichannel for Customer Service is a robust application that extends the power of Dynamics 365 Customer Service to enable organizations to instantly connect and engage with their customers via channels like Live Chat, voice, and SMS.

 Omnichannel for Customer Service also provides a modern, customizable, high-productivity app that allows agents to engage with customers across different channels.
-The application offers contextual customer identification, real-time notification, integrated communication, and agent productivity tools like KB integration, search, and case creation to ensure agents are effective.
+The application offers contextual customer identification, real-time notification, integrated communication, and agent productivity tools like knowledge base integration, search, and case creation to ensure agents are effective.

 Supervisors get real-time and historical visibility and insights into the operational efficiency of agents and the utilization across various channels.